-Even if coercion is not directly at issue, the administration of IL often involves detailed work by states themselves as well as by international institutions.
+I have already mentioned the role of states and coalitions of states as IL enforcers (in Korea, for example, in the early 1950s or (more recently, and problematically) in Iraq).
+But even if coercion is not directly at issue, the administration of IL often involves detailed work by states themselves as well as by international institutions.
 States must administer borders and waterways; they must act together to control the flow of migrants and refugees; they maintain international standards in a variety of areas from mail services to epidemic control; and so on.
 In all these regards, there are IL rules and standards to be applied; and the conventional picture would have it that they are applied by international institutions to regulate the activities of nation-states much as domestic executive agencies apply state or national law to regulate the activities of individuals and firms.
 But this conventional picture is quite misleading.
 For one thing, the administration of IL often requires a process of "dual positivization" whereby IL norms are mirrored in the provisions of national legislation or regulations.
-So, for example, international airline and airways administration would not work without civil aviation legislation operating effectively in each country to implement the requirements of international civil aviation treaties.52 I suppose that someone devoted utterly to the conventional model would say that the appropriate domestic analogy was workplace rules (in private firms) mirroring the requirements of law in regard to something like health-and-safety or non-discrimination etc. But it seems to me that either this is a misleading analogy because of the way in which it understates the "official" character of national implementation of international standards (and indeed in many cases the monistic character of the administration of law at these two levels).53
+So, for example, international airline and airways administration would not work without civil aviation legislation operating effectively in each country to implement the requirements of international civil aviation treaties.51 I suppose that someone devoted utterly to the conventional model would say that the appropriate domestic analogy was workplace rules (in private firms) mirroring the requirements of law in regard to something like health-and-safety or nondiscrimination etc. But it seems to me that this is a misleading analogy because of the

-49 See Gabriella Blum, Bilateralism, Multilateralism, and the Architecture of International Law, 49 HARVARD INTERNATIONAL LAW JOURNAL 323 (2008).
+48 See Gabriella Blum, Bilateralism, Multilateralism, and the Architecture of International Law, 49 HARVARD INTERNATIONAL LAW JOURNAL 323 (2008).

-50 Religious Freedom Restoration Act of 1993, Pub.
+49 Religious Freedom Restoration Act of 1993, Pub.
 L. No. 103-141, 107 Stat.
 1488 (restricting the government's ability to burden a person's exercise of religion).
 For an example of this statute's application, see Gonzales v.
 O Centro Espírita Beneficente União do Vegetal, 126 S.Ct.
 1211 (2006).